perryahern/perryahern.github.io/_portfolio/blocchat.md

 I developed a chat app that provides the required functionality and a bit more.
 I plan to return to it and develop it further in the future.

 #### Conclusion ####
 I can do it.
-I need to believe in myself and not allow external problems and doubts to derail me.  *Persistance, not resistance.
+I need to believe in myself and not allow external problems and doubts to derail me.  *Persistence, not resistance.
 Try, try again, bleed, succeed.*